ladc/MAOOAM/fortran/README.md

     dy  / dt =  T        y   y      (y  == 1)
       i          i,j,k    j   k       0

-The tensor T encodes the differential equations is composed so that:
+The tensor T that encodes the differential equations is composed so that:

 * T[i][j][k] contains the contribution of dy[i]/dt proportional to y[j]*y[k].
 * Furthermore, y[0] is always equal to 1, so that T[i][0][0] is the constant